apache/cassandra/doc/source/operating/compaction.rst

 ``max_threshold`` (default: 32)
     Upper limit of number of sstables before a compaction is triggered.
 Not used for ``LeveledCompactionStrategy``.

+Further, see the section on each strategy for specific additional options.

 Compaction nodetool commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^